W-Support/.github/profile/README.md

-# Hisense LLM - A Practicum II Project
+# Hisense LLM
-This organisation was created for a project collaburation with Hisense.
-Our goal is to develop an LLM support chatbot for them.
+This organisation was created for a project collaboration with Hisense.
+Our goal is to develop a support chatbot with and an interactive FAQ system, to help relieve the workload from their IT support technicians.
 ## License
 TBA
 ## Code Of Conduct